msveshnikov/cyberia/server/index.md

 -   socket.io: Real-time bidirectional event-based communication
 -   jsonwebtoken: JSON Web Token implementation
 -   express-rate-limit: Rate limiting middleware
--   ioredis: Redis client for Node.js

 ## Configuration

 -   The server uses environment variables loaded from a `.env` file.
 -   It connects to a MongoDB database specified by the `MONGODB_URI` environment variable.
--   Redis is used for caching, with the connection URL specified by the `REDIS_URL` environment variable.
 -   The server listens on the port specified by the `PORT` environment variable (default: 3000).

 ## Middleware